Everything You Need to Know About 'Yukyu' (有給): Paid Leave in Japan Explained

 What is "Yukyu"(有給)?

-In Japan, paid leave is known as "yukyu(有給)" which translates to "paid vacation" or "paid time off."
-It is a legally mandated benefit for all employees who have worked for their company for at least six months.
+In Japan, paid leave is called "yukyu" (有給), which means "paid vacation" or "paid time off."
+It is a legally required benefit for all employees who have been with their company for at least six months.

 "Yukyu"(有給)in Japanese means 100% paid day off.